- People & Culture

 The future of work: how virtual desktops enable a high-tech, high-touch approach for remote work

 In times of crisis, the way a company responds can make all the difference.
-When the novel coronavirus (COVID-19) pandemic struck, TELUS International worked quickly to assess and mobilize its workforce globally to adapt to changing conditions.
-Within two weeks, the organization enabled more than 22,000 team members to safely and securely transition to work from home while continuing to provide customer support to clients during these uncertain times.
+When the COVID-19 pandemic struck, TELUS International worked quickly to assess and mobilize its global workforce to adapt to changing conditions.
+Within two weeks, the organization enabled more than 22,000 team members to safely and securely transition to work from home while continuing to provide customer support to clients during uncertain times.

 For any brand embarking on a journey to transition its team to remote work, there are several factors to consider.
 While a strong technology partner is crucial to enabling this shift, a solid corporate culture is just as critical in ensuring a seamless transition.
 Here are some high-tech, high-touch considerations when transitioning to a remote workforce.

 In a recent article, the partnership between Google Cloud and TELUS International was featured as a key component for the TELUS International Work Anywhere solution, a holistic work-from-home model that combines people, processes and technology to enable a seamless remote work experience for employees.
 A key part of that solution is the ability to leverage a virtual desktop interface (VDI) to securely connect employees to work on any device from anywhere that has a secure internet connection.